 From lodges to social status mechanics to calling in favors, the setting deftly hooks into the system to add mechanical weight to fun things the PCs would be likely to do anyway.
 And the setting itself, with rippertech (bits of monsters you extract and graft onto yourself) and a delightful “kitchen sink” approach to Victorian-era monster hunting, is just fantastic.

 The Rippers Resurrected line kicks off with three books and a screen.
-The books are the Player’s Guide, Game Master’s Handbook, and Frightful Expeditions.
+The books are the Player’s Guide (paid link), Game Master’s Handbook (paid link), and Frightful Expeditions (paid link).

 If this sandbox — “ripperbox” — were a hearty meal, the meat would be in the Player’s Guide, the potatoes would be in the Game Master’s Guide, and the gravy would be in Frightful Expeditions.